 How does one eat it?
 Well, it’s a dip and I’ve had it with crunchy vegetables, with bread sticks, on jacket potatoes or just with soldiers (little strips of toast).

-I’ve kept this pretty basic, with just 2 herbs, a little garlic, tomatoes & the obligatory wine vinegar.
+I’ve kept this pretty basic, with just 2 herbs, a little garlic, tomatoes and the obligatory wine vinegar.
 I absolutely love using roasted tomatoes in this recipe, if I have any and in the summer I always do!
 Fresh tomatoes will do nicely too.
-You can add more herbs if you fancy, tarragon, chervil, whatever you fancy but make sure they go together!
+You can add more herbs if you like, tarragon, chervil, whatever you fancy, but make sure they go together!
 You can also increase the vinegar to your taste.
 I quite like a high tang in it, so am always more generous with the vinegar than the recipe calls for.

 Leave the cottage cheese lumpy or zap it in a blender for a smoother look, up to you.